oliwennell/webp-detect/README.md

 Setup
 -----
+* jQuery is required (tested with version 1.11.0)

-Initialise webp-detect when your page is ready:
+* Initialise webp-detect when your page is ready:
 ```javascript
 $(document).ready(function () {
   WebpDetect.init();